-On February 10, 2011, our registration statement on Form S-1 (File No. 333-170594) was declared effective for our initial public offering, or IPO, pursuant to which we sold 8,000,000 shares of common stock at a public offering price of \$5.00 per share for an aggregate public offering price of \$40.0 million.
+On February 10, 2011, our registration statement on Form S-1 (File No. 333-170594) was declared effective for our IPO, pursuant to which we sold 8,000,000 shares of common stock at a public offering price of \$5.00 per share for an aggregate offering price of \$40.0 million.

 As a result of the IPO, we received net proceeds of \$34.9 million, after deducting underwriting discounts and commissions and other offering expenses totaling \$5.1 million.
-None of the expenses associated with the IPO were paid to directors, officers or persons owning ten percent or more of our common stock or to their associates, or to our affiliates.
+None of the expenses associated with the IPO were paid to directors, officers or persons owning ten percent or more of our common stock or to their associates, nor to our affiliates.

-Approximately \$27.8 million of the net proceeds are expected to fund our pharmaceutical and engineering activities in anticipation of our Phase 3 studies.
-The net proceeds will also fund two of our three planned ARX-01 Phase 3 clinical trials, with the balance of the proceeds to be used for general corporate purposes.
-As of September 30, 2011, the net offering proceeds have been invested in high credit quality U.S. government agency obligations, corporate debt obligations and commercial paper.
+As of March 31, 2012, we have used approximately \$30 million of the net proceeds from the offering to fund our clinical development and general working capital requirements.
+As of March 31, 2012, the net offering proceeds have been invested in high credit quality U.S. government agency obligations and commercial paper.
 There has been no material change in the planned use of proceeds from our IPO as described in our final prospectus filed with the SEC pursuant to Rule 424(b) on February 11, 2011.